Skip to content

 Top Things To Do in Hamburg: A Hamburger's Guide!

-If you want to take a break during your stay in the Hanseatic city you can’t miss the Planten un Blomen park in central Hamburg.
+If you want to take a break during your stay in Hanseatic, you can’t miss the Planten un Blomen park in central Hamburg.

-Planten un Blomen is popular among Hamburgers and visitors to go for a walk, relax, and be fascinated by nature’s beauty.
-It offers the largest Japanese garden in Europe, with its clipped hedges and the tea pavilion as well as the romantic rose garden with over 300 different varieties.
+Planten un Blomen is popular among Hamburgers and visitors who go for a walk, relax, and be fascinated by nature’s beauty.
+It offers Europe’s most extensive Japanese garden, its clipped hedges and tea pavilion, and the romantic rose garden with over 300 varieties.

 A Treat for Plant-Lovers

-Meanwhile, a botanical garden with a tropical greenhouse with the tropical greenhouses is an attraction for plant-lovers.
+Meanwhile, a botanical garden with a tropical greenhouse with tropical greenhouses attracts plant lovers.
 The gorgeous green area extends from St. Pauli to the Alster.

-Or you explore the park in the evening and end the day with a romantic water light-show with music by the park’s lake.
+You can also explore the park in the evening and end the day with a romantic water light show with music by the park’s lake.
 It is a half-hour light show with coloured fountains every night from May to September.
 A cosy blanket and maybe a bottle of wine are all you need.

 Hamburg Planetarium – Stadtpark

 Another great park is the Stadtpark.
-It is not as central as Planten un Bloom, but also worth a visit.
+It is not as central as Planten un Bloom, but it is also worth a visit.

-In the summer there are often concerts in the city park.
-You meet many Hamburgers who have no tickets but sit in front of the forest stage with snacks and drinks on the grass and listen to the band while playing.
+In the summer, there are often concerts in the city park.
+You can meet many Hamburgers without tickets, sit in front of the forest stage with snacks and drinks on the grass, and listen to the band while they play.

 Panoramic View

 You will also find the Planetarium Hamburg there.
-It is one of the landmarks of Hamburg.
-Located in a historic water tower in the Stadtpark, Planetarium Hamburg offers a wide range of presentations for children, families and adults.
+It is one of Hamburg’s landmarks.
+Planetarium Hamburg offers many presentations for children, families, and adults.
+It is located in a historic water tower in the Stadtpark.

-Hamburg’s City Hall has such a striking presence in the heart of the city you’ll quickly see why it should be on the top of your to-do list.
+Hamburg’s City Hall has such a striking presence in the city’s heart that you’ll quickly see why it should be at the top of your to-do list.

-It is Hamburg’s seat of government as a magnificent sandstone building houses the city’s senate, parliament and the First Mayor.
+It is Hamburg’s seat of government, a magnificent sandstone building that houses the city’s senate, parliament, and the First Mayor.

-The architecture on the 133-metre-wide and 70 deep facade is Neo-Renaissance, and the tower in the centre soars to 112 metres.
-You won’t believe that it stands on 4,000 wooden poles that had been drilled into the muddy shores of the Alster Lake.
+The architecture on the 133-metre-wide and 70-deep facade is Neo-Renaissance and the tower in the centre soars to 112 metres.
+You won’t believe it stands on 4,000 wooden poles drilled into the muddy shores of Alster Lake.

-The interior has more of a Historicist design and one of its talking points is the amazing number of rooms inside: 647 at the last count, even more than Buckingham Palace!
+The interior has more of a Historicist design, and one of its talking points is the fantastic number of rooms inside, 647 at the last count, even more than Buckingham Palace!

-From the Townhall, it is not far to the Speicherstadt.
+From the Townhall, it is not far from the Speicherstadt.

 An Eventful History